jithendrabsy/thoughts/_posts/2019-06-11-gamesthoery1.md

 -Love being right.

--Love the new idea, not a new way of thinking.
+-Love the new idea, not the new way of thinking.

 -Reward  “data-driven”.